Hadrian Allcroft

-Born Arthur Hadrian Allcroft (1865 - 18 December 1929), he was a British classical scholar.
+Born Arthur Hadrian Allcroft (1865 – 18 December 1929), he was a British classical scholar.
 He was born in Ashby in Lincolnshire, and attended Magnus Grammar School and Exeter Grammar School before studying at Christ Church, Oxford.
-His B.A was in Classics and Greats.
-He was the author of Earthwork of England, described by E. Cecil Curwen as "a standard work of reference".
+His B.A. was in Classics and Greats.
+He was the author of Earthwork of England (1908), about prehistoric, Roman, Saxon, Danish, Norman and medieval earthworks.
+It was described by E. Cecil Curwen as "a standard work of reference".

-Allcroft also wrote the two volume The Circle and the Cross.
+Allcroft also wrote the two-volume The Circle and the Cross.
 A Study in Continuity, published in 1927.
 It is a scholarly contribution to the history of religion and symbolism, and well illustrated with black and white photographs.
 His thesis is a continuity from pagan religious traditions to Christianity.
 Specifically, he argues that the circle is a symbol commonly found in pre-Christian religions and was incorporated into Christian symbolism through the use of the cross.
 This affected ritual, art/decoration, and architecture.

-Other books Downland Pathways, about the Sussex Downs, and Waters of Arun, were published after he died.
-He and his wife both died on the same day, from throat infections.
+Other books included Downland Pathways (1924), about the Sussex Downs, and Waters of Arun (1930), about the River Arun, the latter being published posthumously.
+He and his wife both died on the same day, 18 December 1929, from throat infections.